borkod/AWS-Certified-Database-Specialty-Exam-Guide/README.md

 ## Final Thoughts
 In my opinion, AWS Database Specialty is an excellent addition to the AWS Certification program.
 Database technologies are an integral and crucial part of any cloud based solution.
 Having a strong competency in these technologies is critical to being a successful architect and designing apt solutions.

-I hope this guide and content is helpful to those preparing to write the exam in the future.
+I hope this guide and contents within are helpful to those preparing to attempt the exam in the future.

 Good Luck!